wallarm/api-firewall/docs/configuration-guides/endpoint-related-response.md

 # Endpoint-Related Response Actions

-You can configure [validation modes](../installation-guides/docker-container.md#apifw-req-val) (`RequestValidation`, `ResponseValidation`) for each endpoint separately.
+You can configure [validation modes](../installation-guides/docker-container.md#apifw-req-val) (`RequestValidation`, `ResponseValidation`, ModSecurity → `RequestValidation`, ModSecurity → `ResponseValidation`) for each endpoint separately.
 If not set for the endpoint specifically, global value is used.

 !!! info "Example of `apifw.yaml`"
     ```yaml